RajanKumarYadav/DeployMLAppViaAzureWebApp/README.md

 1. **Create GitHub Action Workflow**:

    In your GitHub repository, create a directory `.github/workflows` if it doesn’t exist.
 Inside it, create a file `deploy.yml`.
-   Or Create using Azure Deployment Centre
+   Or Create using Azure Deployment Centre and choose proper repository

 2. **Configure GitHub Secrets**: